vprtwn/BZGFormViewController/README.md

     return YES;
 };
 ```
-You can also use `didBeginEditingBlock`, `didEndEditingBlock`, and `shouldReturnBlock` for any logic you would usually put in `UITextFieldDelegate` methods.
+You should use `shouldChangeTextBlock`, `didBeginEditingBlock`, `didEndEditingBlock`, and `shouldReturnBlock` for validation and any logic you would usually put in `UITextFieldDelegate` methods.

+`BZGFormViewController` automatically scrolls the tableview when you begin editing a field and jumps to the next field when you hit return.

 After you've configured your cells, set `formFieldCells` to an array containing your form's cells.
 ```objc